dorkodu/sage/DOCS.md

 ### Creating Resources

-When working with Sage on the server-side, you have to define your resources, which act as endpoints, that have a context, arguments, and an executor function.
+When working with Sage on the server side, you have to define your resources, which act as endpoints with a context, arguments, and an executor function.

 ```ts
 const getUser = sage.resource(